-tako is a command language and shell for GNU/Linux (and Windows via Cygwin), based on Python (version 3) and GNU Bash, and forked from xonsh.
+tako is a command language and shell for GNU/Linux (and Mac OS, and Windows via Cygwin or MSYS2), based on Python (version 3) and GNU Bash, and forked from xonsh.

 tako is not "sh"-compatible, but rather is designed to provide an intuitive interface for common shell operations (to reduce time spent looking up how to do things in Bash/sed/awk).